dotnetrdf/dotnetrdf/Libraries/core/ReadMe.txt

   could use to test my TriX parser
 - Marek Safar from the Mono project for fixing the bug in gmcs I identified which meant I couldn't compile a Mono build of dotNetRDF
-- Andy Seaborne for excellent answers to various SPARQL and ARQ function library related questions which have contributed to the new Leviathan engine and the ARQ function library support
+- Andy Seaborne and Steve Harris for excellent answers to various SPARQL and ARQ function library related questions which have contributed to resolving various issues in the Leviathan engine and adding the ARQ function library support
 - The SPARQL Working Group for useful feedback and responses to my comments
 - The following people who have contributed bug reports and patches on the mailing lists:
  - Tana Isaac